 Create a suitable budget

 Every event needs to have a good budget, as it helps to ensure smooth planning from beginning to end.
 If you’ve already hosted similar corporate events in the past, you can use their budgets as a good guideline for planning this one.
 If not, there are many factors you will have to consider when constructing the right budget.
+Budgeting an LED screen hire to display videos and images for the event is obviously one cost you need to consider.
 The venue, catering, entertainment, speakers, and transport will likely take up the majority of your budget, but you should also plan for smaller aspects such as technology and equipment fees, decor expenses, gift bags, etc. Summarize these expenses to project the budget more accurately, and make sure to leave room for flexibility in case unexpected costs occur.
+Don’t forget to hire some great Corporate Event Photographers you can find through reputable companies, as you will want to use photos for marketing materials afterwards!

 Thanks to Megan Hoffman, Owner of ARK ETF stock holdings